jchavezar/Vertex/README.md

 ---

-** Your code has finised the training and store the model under $BUCKET value.
+** Your code has finised the training and store the model under $BUCKET_FOLDER_ARTIFACTS value.

 ## Step 2: Building code, container and test them locally.